R2Northstar/NorthstarWiki/docs/helping.md

 If the ticket seems resolved/the user has said they have no issues, use `/closerequest` with `close_delay` set to `8` and the `reason` set to "resolved, ac 8hr"

 For tickets where the end user that opened the ticket _never_ responded, we usually wait a couple days, ping them a few times, and if they continue to be inactve, set a close request with `close_delay` set to 24 and the `reason` set to "no response, ac 24hr"
-For inactive tickets (when it's the _user_ not responding, not us!) we usually give them a few days (3-5 days, sometimes longer if we forget_) and then start pinging them once a day.
+For inactive tickets (when it's the _user_ not responding, not us!) we usually give them a few days and then start pinging them once a day.
 If they continue to not respond for 2-3 days, we tend to set a close request with `close_delay` set to `48` and the `reason` set to  "inactive ticket, ac 48hr"

 You can also use `/closerequest` without giving a `close_delay` or a `reason`, however you should always try to give a reason for closing a ticket, and if you don't give a `close_delay` there's a high chance that the ticket doesn't get closed (quite a few end users don't accept or see the close request)